icons8/lunacy-docs/docs/components.md

 For this:

-1. Find and select the nested component in the **Objects** panel or select it on the canvas.
+1. Find and select the nested component in the Layer List or select it on the canvas.
 The **Component** section appears in the Inspector.
 2. In the **Component** section of the Inspector, click the down arrowhead.
 The menu appears.
 3. In the upper section of the menu, click **No Component**.